 - we will promote positive behaviour and attendance through our use of curriculum and learning materials - we will promote and encourage good attendance and punctuality by providing a warm, welcoming atmosphere where children want to learn and feel safe - we will work with parents/carers to resolve problems which may affect a child's attendance - we will involve representatives of other agencies that work with the school such as the School Nurse or representatives of the Local Support Team such as Education Welfare Workers, where required, in order to ensure all children can benefit from consistently good punctuality and attendance; - we will use the Early Help Assessment process to support this; - we will be proactive in encouraging attendance for all pupils through ensuring parents/carers and pupils receive information on the importance of good attendance and punctuality and will react swiftly to intervene to improve attendance of individual children should this become a concern; - we will keep appropriate attendance records and data gathered will be used to inform the Governing body of attendance and punctuality trends.
-This information will enable Governors and senior staff to effectively target attendance and punctuality as necessary; - we will provide parents/carers of their child's overall attendance at the end of the Summer term via the end of term school reports.
+This information will enable Governors and senior staff to effectively target attendance and punctuality as necessary; - we will provide parents/carers of their child's overall attendance each half term and also as part of the child's annual report in the Summer term.